Applied Psychology Master’s Degree (M.S.)

 Other Application Deadlines:

-Applications for the Applied Psychology program will be reviewed beginning on March 1 for fall admissions and October 1 for spring admissions.
+Applications for the Applied Psychology program will be reviewed beginning on March 1 for fall and summer admissions and October 1 for spring admissions.
 Applications received by these dates will receive priority and will be processed before registration so new students can register on time for a better selection of classes.
 After the priority deadlines, applications will be reviewed when they are received and students will be admitted based on space available in the program.

 Priority Admission Review:

 Thesis or Non-Thesis Option (36 semester credit hours)

 The student must complete a minimum of 30 SCH of graduate-level work in psychology and six additional SCH of graduate-level work in psychology or supporting electives.

 Courses for the remaining 18 (Thesis) or 24 (Non-Thesis) hours in psychology or supporting electives are unspecified but must be approved by the student’s graduate advisor.